 The reference bodies for the application of the Code will be the following:

-- The Group Ethical Committee, set up in GIVI Holding SpA, will be made up of the Chief Executive Officer, the General Manager and the Legal and Corporate Affairs Director.
-Please refer to the Ethical Committee Regulations annexed to the Group “Whistleblowing Procedure” for a description of the remit of each individual company.
-The Committee’s goal is that of promoting ethical conduct within the Versace Group.
+- The Group Ethical Committee, set up in Gianni Versace SpA, will be made up of the Chief Executive Officer, the Chief Financial Officer and the Legal and Corporate Affairs Director.
+Please refer to the Ethical Committee Regulations annexed to the "Management of Reports" Procedure for a description of the remit of each individual company.
+The Committee's goal is that of promoting ethical conduct within the Versace Group.

 The Committee will use the Group Internal Audit function to assess all reports received.